Founded in 1946, innovating every day since.

 Leslie Walker-Harding

-Leslie Walker-Harding, M.D., FAAP, FSAHM
+Leslie Walker-Harding, MD, FAAP, FSAHM

 Associate Dean and Chief Academic Officer, Seattle Children's